Skip to main content

 Tip: Check the Temporary Resident Visa and Permanent Resident Visa requirements for specific financial criteria, as these can vary between categories.

-Important: Avoid submitting joint bank account statements as they may not clearly demonstrate individual financial solvency.
-Always provide individual account statements if possible.
+Important: Individual account statements in your own name are the safest option.
+Joint bank account statements may not clearly demonstrate individual financial solvency, so provide individual statements wherever possible.

 Covering Unusual Financial Patterns